sayashirley/olist-data-analysis/analysis_top_selling_product_categories.md

 ### Business Implications

 - Health & Beauty’s rise to #1 suggests strong consumer demand, making it a key category for promotional efforts and stock optimization.
-- The decline of Perfumery and Toys indicates shifting preferences, prompting a need for further investigation into market saturation or alternative product offerings.
 - The surge in Bed, Bath & Table in 2017 highlights growing interest in home-related products, suggesting potential for targeted marketing campaigns.